 The nearest international airport is Milan, with regular rail transfers available directly from the terminal.

-Departure Dates 2017: Daily from June 3 to September 29
+Departure Dates 2018: Every Saturday from June 9 to September 22

 This tour includes: